Sysco (NYSE:SYY) Releases FY 2022 Earnings Guidance

-Sysco (NYSE:SYY) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Sysco (NYSE:SYY) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $3.330-$3.530 for the period, compared to the Thomson Reuters consensus estimate of $3.320.
 The company issued revenue guidance of -.

-Sysco (NYSE:SYY) last released its quarterly earnings results on Monday, August 9th.
-The company reported $0.71 EPS for the quarter, topping the Zacks’ consensus estimate of $0.60 by $0.11.
-The business had revenue of $16.14 billion for the quarter, compared to analyst estimates of $14.65 billion.
-Sysco had a return on equity of 52.19% and a net margin of 1.02%.
-Sysco’s revenue for the quarter was up 82.0% on a year-over-year basis.
-During the same period in the prior year, the company earned ($0.29) EPS.
-On average, sell-side analysts expect that Sysco will post 3.49 EPS for the current fiscal year.
+Several research analysts have recently weighed in on the stock.
+Barclays upped their price target on shares of Sysco from $80.00 to $83.00 and gave the company an equal weight rating in a report on Friday, May 21st.
+Morgan Stanley increased their target price on shares of Sysco from $88.00 to $89.00 and gave the stock an equal weight rating in a report on Monday, May 24th.
+Finally, UBS Group assumed coverage on shares of Sysco in a report on Thursday, July 29th.
+They set a buy rating and a $89.00 target price for the company.
+One equities research analyst has rated the stock with a sell rating, five have given a hold rating and six have given a buy rating to the company.
+According to MarketBeat, Sysco presently has an average rating of Hold and a consensus price target of $85.78.

-A number of research analysts have recently weighed in on the company.
-Barclays increased their price target on Sysco from $80.00 to $83.00 and gave the company an equal weight rating in a research note on Friday, May 21st.
-UBS Group initiated coverage on Sysco in a research note on Thursday, July 29th.
-They set a buy rating and a $89.00 price objective on the stock.
-Finally, Morgan Stanley raised their price objective on Sysco from $88.00 to $89.00 and gave the stock an equal weight rating in a research note on Monday, May 24th.
-One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $85.78.
+The business also recently declared a quarterly dividend, which will be paid on Friday, October 22nd.
+Investors of record on Friday, October 1st will be issued a $0.47 dividend.
+This represents a $1.88 dividend on an annualized basis and a dividend yield of 2.45%.
+The ex-dividend date is Thursday, September 30th.
+Sysco’s dividend payout ratio (DPR) is currently 130.56%.

-In related news, Director Joshua D. Frank sold 650,000 shares of Sysco stock in a transaction that occurred on Monday, June 7th.
-The shares were sold at an average price of $79.56, for a total value of $51,714,000.00.
-Following the transaction, the director now directly owns 4,840 shares of the company’s stock, valued at $385,070.40.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Greg D. Bertrand sold 7,230 shares of Sysco stock in a transaction that occurred on Friday, August 27th.
-The shares were sold at an average price of $80.00, for a total transaction of $578,400.00.
-Following the completion of the transaction, the executive vice president now directly owns 32,238 shares in the company, valued at $2,579,040.
-The disclosure for this sale can be found here.
-Company insiders own 5.17% of the company’s stock.
+In related news, EVP Greg D. Bertrand sold 7,230 shares of the business’s stock in a transaction dated Friday, August 27th.
+The shares were sold at an average price of $80.00, for a total value of $578,400.00.
+Following the transaction, the executive vice president now directly owns 32,238 shares of the company’s stock, valued at approximately $2,579,040.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+5.17% of the stock is currently owned by insiders.

 About Sysco